COURSE UNIT TITLE

 Course Objective

-Examine the novel as a literary genre and explore great classic novels of the world in critical perspective.
+Examine the novel as a literary genre and explore great classic novels in world literatures through a critical perspective.

 Learning Outcomes of the Course Unit